![]() |

 Urinary tract infections (UTIs) are caused when bacteria (usually E. coli) gets into the urinary tract.
 It thrives in the warm, moist environment and may eventually affect urine production, the function of the bladder and result in frequent and extremely painful urination.
 The most common type of urinary tract infection is a bladder infection which is also often called cystitis.
-A less common but more serious kind is a kidney infection, known as pyelonephritis.
+A less common but more serious kidney infection is pyelonephritis.

 UTIs result in more than 11 million visits health care offices each year.
 It is estimated that about 20% of women will have a urinary tract infection sometime during their lives.
 Of those, about 80% will have a recurring infection within 18 months.
 Women are more prone to UTIs than males because the urethra of females is much shorter and closer to the anus than in males.
 Men also receive some protection from prostatic secretions.
 However, the incidence in men does increase with age.